Pharmaceutical industry signals it won’t extend drugs deal

 The current framework agreement on the supply and pricing of medicines was put in place in 2016 and is due to expire at the end of July.

-The pharmaceutical industry has signalled it will not agree to an extension of an existing deal with the Government that has generated hundreds of millions of euro in savings unless it lifts an embargo on the HSE reimbursing new drugs, which have additional costs.
+The pharmaceutical industry has signalled it will not agree to an extension of an existing deal on medicine costs with the Government that has generated hundreds of millions of euro in savings unless it lifts an embargo on the HSE reimbursing new drugs, which have additional costs.

 The current framework agreement on the supply and pricing of medicines was put in place in 2016 and is due to expire at the end of July.